chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 # Executive Summary{-}
 ## Stock{-}
-This assessment reports the status of Copper Rockfish (_Sebastes caurinus_) off the US West coast using data through xxxx.
+This assessment reports the status of Copper Rockfish (_Sebastes caurinus_) off the US West coast using data through 2020.

 The years is 2020